oehf/ipf-docs/_pages/boot/boot-atna.md

   and [`ApplicationStopEventListener`](../apidocs/org/openehealth/ipf/boot/atna/ApplicationStopEventListener.html))
 * a basic listener for login events if Spring Security is on the classpath ([`AuthenticationListener`](../apidocs/org/openehealth/ipf/boot/atna/AuthenticationListener.html))

-You can define your own beans of this type in order to override the defaults.
+You can define your own @Beans of this type in order to override the defaults.

 `ipf-atna-spring-boot-starter` provides the following application properties that configures the `AuditContext` as described [here]({{ site.baseurl }}{% link _pages/ihe/atna.md %}).